-- 1) Provides reasonable measures to assist employees in returning to suitable employment. - 2) Promotes medical care treatment guidelines that are based on evidentiary medicine and designed to cure or relieve the effects of employment-related injury or illness. - 3) Supports the concept of apportionment for disability that is the result of other industrial or non-industrial injuries or conditions. - 4) Maintains objectivity in evaluating permanent disability standards. - 5) Promotes the concept that tax exemptions on temporary disability should extend only to the statutory maximum, as outlined in Labor Code 4453. - Ensures that the Workers' Compensation Appeals Board remains a forum for efficient resolution of claim issues.
+1) Provides reasonable measures to assist employees in returning to suitable employment.

+2) Promotes medical care treatment guidelines that are based on evidentiary medicine and designed to cure or relieve the effects of employment-related injury or illness.

+3) Supports the concept of apportionment for disability that is the result of other industrial or non-industrial injuries or conditions.

+4) Maintains objectivity in evaluating permanent disability standards.

+5) Promotes the concept that tax exemptions on temporary disability should extend only to the statutory maximum.

+6) Ensures that the Workers' Compensation Appeals Board remains a forum for efficient resolution of claim issues.